Akshar106/Data-Analysis-and-Visualization-WebApp/README.md

 The primary objective of this project is to provide users with a powerful tool to analyse and visualize complex datasets efficiently, aiding in data-driven decision-making and extracting valuable insights.
-VisuVerse is equipped with two distinct features that work in harmony to empower users with valuable insights.
+VisuVerse is provided with two distinct features that work in harmony to empower users with valuable insights.
 The first feature encompasses data analysis, enabling users to process and examine datasets to uncover meaningful information.
 The second feature focuses on data visualization, presenting the analysed data in a visually